sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 ### 3.6.2.1 Global level

 ### 3.6.2.1.1 Enabling or Disabling of PVST feature - Global spanning-tree mode
-This command allows enabling the spanning tree mode for the device.
+The below command allows enabling the spanning tree mode for the device.

 **config spanning_tree {enable|disable} {pvst}**